 Reflect on what you see

-Look and interact with the pie chart above.
-When you mouse-over the pie charts, you’ll notice more information appears.
+Look and interact with the box plots above.
+When you hover your mouse over the plots, you’ll notice more information appears.
 You can also use the legend to make plots appear and disappear.

 Think about the following questions: